rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Inclusion Vulnerabilities/Introduction.md

 2. Remote File Inclusion (RFI) - The file is loaded from a remote server.
 Since PHP5, this is disabled by default with the config `allow_url_include`.

 This vulnerability is usually chained with [Path Traversal](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FServer-side%20Vulnerabilities%2FPath%20Traversal%2FIntroduction) and [Server Side Request Forgery (SSRF)](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FServer-side%20Vulnerabilities%2FServer-side%20Request%20Forgery%2FIntroduction), as this vulnerability requires one or the other to properly work.
+> Note: We can automate the discovery and exploitation of this vulnerability by using tools such as ffuf or [liffy](https://github.com/mzfr/liffy).
 ## PHP
 In PHP, we may use the `include()` function to load a local or a remote file as we load a page.
 If the path passed to the `include()` is taken from a user-controlled parameter, like a GET parameter, and the code does not explicitly filter and sanitize the user input, then the code becomes vulnerable to File Inclusion.
 For example:
 ```php